International travels to Norway

-- You need to complete the registration form prior to travelling.
+- Complete the registration form prior to travelling.

-It might be exceptions, and it is your duty to familiarize yourself with the rules including potential exceptions.
-If you do not meet the requirements or comply with the rules, you might be denied entry or be prosecuted.
+It is your duty to familiarize yourself with the rules including potential exceptions.
+If you do not meet the requirements or comply with the rules, you might be denied entry or prosecuted.